 George Allison - Editor

 George founded the UK Defence Journal in 2014 after touring one of the new aircraft carriers in build at Rosyth where he decided to document what he had learned in blog form.
-George now functions as the owner, editor-in-chief and often posts using the UK Defence Journal Twitter account.
+George now functions as the owner, editor and manages social media posts.
 George has a degree in Cyber Security from Glasgow Caledonian University and has a keen interest in naval defence technology and cyber security matters.

 Marcus Cribb - Writer